RintuRifle/Banking-Management-System/README.md

 ![5](/image5.png)
 ![5](/image6.png)
 ![5](/image7.png)
----

 ## Technologies Used
 - Java SE (Swing framework for UI)
 - MySQL with JDBC
 - JavaMail API (Email notifications)
 - Twilio Java SDK (SMS notifications)
 - OOP principles and event-driven programming
 - Images and icons for enhanced UI experience
 ---
 ## Limitations
 - No real banking backend or network transactions; this is a simulation.
 - SMS and email require valid Twilio/Gmail credentials and internet access.
 - Error handling can be improved for some edge cases.
 - PINs and sensitive data are stored in plaintext in DB – not secure for production use.
 ---
 ## Educational Value
 This project demonstrates:
 - Building GUI applications with Swing
 - Database connectivity and operations in Java
 - Working with external APIs (email/SMS) in Java
 - Simulating banking workflows and user interaction
 - Organizing a multi-class project with clean code structure

----
 ## License

-This project is for educational and demonstration purposes only.
-You see some places blur as I by mistake used logo and name of RBI which is illegal without prior permission.
+- This project is for educational and demonstration purposes only.
 Feel free to fork, modify, and learn from the code.
 ---
 *Thank you for checking out the Bank Management System!*